shawnmckinney/LdapEntityManager/PROPOSAL.md

   - mail
 ```

-- The left side is entity's logical attr name and the right side is the physical attr name.
+- The left side is the entity's logical attr name and right side is the physical attr name (in LDAP).
 - Lists are declared using YAML syntax rules.
 - Single element lists in the model map to multival attrs.
 - Lists with more than one element are composed of multiple attrs.